-Many travelers today easily associate Morocco with hashish (a type of cannabis) but although the country’s production of the drug is centuries old, it was not until the early 1970s that Morocco became internationally recognized for it.
+Many travelers today associate Morocco with hashish (kif), but although the country’s production of the drug is centuries old, it was not until the early 1970s that Morocco became internationally recognized for it…

 While many people know Morocco for its labyrinthian cities, bubbling tajines, or never-ending shopping options, there’s another resource that makes this country so appealing.
 For people who would rather get away from the cities, some of the best hiking opportunities in North Africa can be found in Morocco.
 If a grueling multi-day trek is your dream come true, or you’d prefer a leisure walk along country trails, or maybe something in between you can find the ideal trek.
 To uncover some of the best trekking in Morocco we’re sharing some of our best kept secrets.

 While many people travel to Morocco on a tour for its imperial cities and vast sand dunes, visitors who appreciate scenic landscapes will also enjoy the country’s mountain ranges.
 The Rif Mountains, situated in the northernmost part of the country and parallel to the Mediterranean coast, offer picturesque panoramas and trails that can satisfy adventurers seeking a challenging trek as well as sightseers who prefer a casual stroll.
 Regardless of your preference, consider the following tips when planning your visit.